ablakerose/sinatra-habit-tracker-app/Notes-explanations.md

 rarely are we going to render from a post, patch or delete request. rendering should happen from a get request.

 #redirect
 when we redirect, we're sending a brand new get request.
 And when that happens, all variables created within that particular controller route/ action get annihilated and are gone.
 Redirects destroy instance variables.
-If we want an instance variable to live on, we can ERB:
+If we want an instance variable to live on, we can ERB (which calls the render method)

 git commit -m 'add habit entries controller' git commit -m 'mount habit entries controller'